elayer/CarvanaCarsProject/README.md

 * Within Model Building, I began by dropping insignificant attributes as well as variables exhibiting multicollinearity.
 After using the OLS method from statsmodels, I moved into applying linear regression techniques such as standard Linear Regression, Elastic Net, and Kernel Ridge.
 I followed this up by applying more powerful models such as Random Forest, LightGBM, and XGBoost regression.

+* Built a Flask API framework to enable potential users to make price estimates based on their desired input values.

 ## Code and Resources Used: